slugcraft/proyecto-semanatec2024/README.md

 # Tictactoe

 This is a simple game powered by the turtle library on python.
-The game consist on a grid of 9 squares in which each player will place a circle or a cross (alternating with each player) with the goal of line up 3 of your simbole on a single line
+The game consist on a grid of 9 squares in which each player will place a circle or a cross (alternating with each player) with the goal of line up 3 of your simbol on a single line

 ## Added features
 - The circle has now a blue colour